-However, as any Mac users knows, the older a laptop gets, the weaker it charges and quicker a charge disappears, so it is always useful to have a power cord handy when you are planning to use a Mac laptop for a prolonged period of time.
+However, as any Mac user knows, the older a laptop gets, the weaker it charges and the quicker a charge disappears, so it is always useful to have a power cord handy when you are planning to use a Mac laptop for a prolonged period of time.

 Need a lot of storage?

 Although the good news with Mac laptops is every one of them now comes with SSD memory, which is far more efficient than the memory in older models.
-It is also less likely to break, since these do not include moving mechanical parts.
+It is also less likely to break since these do not include moving mechanical parts.